IHE/RAD.IRA/input/pagecontent/rad-x5.md

 * if `event`.`hub.topic` is not a known session
 * If `context.versionId` does not match the latest version ID of the `report` anchor context

+If the Manager rejected the Update Report Content request, then the Manager shall return a 4xx or 5xx HTTP error response code.

 The Manager may return other applicable HTTP error status codes.

-If the Manager rejected the Update Report Content request, then the Manager shall return a 4xx or 5xx HTTP error response code.
-In this case, the Manager shall reject all the actions in the request.
-In other words, if the Manager failed partially, then all the applied actions prior to the failure shall be reverted.

 ##### 2:3.X5.4.2.3 Expected Actions